 5. Dr. Brandt

 Renowned celebrity dermatologist Fredric Brandt, MD, took his own life in 2015, and in the wake of this event, his friends and colleagues launched the Dr. Brandt Foundation, an organization dedicated to raising awareness about and destigmatizing mental illness, as well as providing support for those who have been affected by suicide.
-The brand also launched a $38 limited-edition #sayiloveyou skincare set, which includes a variety of its best sellers, a tote bag, and a temporary heart tattoo.
-A portion of the kit's proceeds is donated to the Dr. Brandt Foundation.
+The brand also launched a $45 limited-edition primer designed to minimize the appearance of pores and help makeup better adhere to the skin.
+A portion of the primer's proceeds is donated to the Dr. Brandt Foundation.

-Want to read more about the connection between beauty and mental health?
-Don't miss our story about how makeup is helping thousands of women cope with anxiety.
+Up next: Discover the connection between beauty and mental health, and how makeup is helping thousands of women cope with anxiety.